 Educating the International Community

 Delegations.
-GHRC leads an average of two delegations to Guatemala every year.
-These eight-day trips provide an immersion experience to help participants understand the complex human rights challenges in Guatemala.
+GHRC leads occasional delegations to Guatemala.
+These trips provide an immersion experience to help participants understand the complex human rights challenges in Guatemala.
 Trips focus on human rights defenders, violence against women, and root causes of migration.
 GHRC delegates meet with a range of governmental and non-governmental organizations, as well as community leaders, both in the capital and indigenous communities.
 Read more.

 Speaking tours.
 In order to bring Guatemalan voices to the largest number of people possible, GHRC invites notable Guatemalan activists to speak at venues across the US.
 Our speaking tours happen in the fall and spring, and have visited universities and community centers on the east coast, midwest, south, and west coast.
 Learn more.